guilhermedemouraa/Vive-Tracker-3-D-Data-Visualization/README.md

 # Purpose
 The main purpose of this script is to perform data translation and rotation on the Vive tracker coordinates to improve the representation of All-Terrain Vehicles (ATVs).
 This enables the evaluation of machine-rider fit, quantification of rider's field of vision, and many other applications.
 Check out two of our projects to know more:

-### - Project 1 - Ability of youth operators to reach agricultural all-terrain vehicles controls

 #### Guilherme De Moura Araujo, Farzaneh Khorsandi & Fadi Fathallah (2022).
 Ability of youth operators to reach agricultural all-terrain vehicles controls.
 Journal of Safety Research.
 [DOI: 10.1016/j.jsr.2022.11.010](https://doi.org/10.1016/j.jsr.2022.11.010)

-### - Project 2 - How do children perceive the environment around them when riding adult-sized ATVs on farms?

 #### Guilherme De Moura Araujo, Farzaneh Khorsandi & Fadi Fathallah (2022).
 How do children perceive the environment around them when riding adult-sized ATVs on farms?.
 Journal of Safety Research [GitHub repo](https://github.com/ucdavis-bae/openFV)